SteveHongDev/SteveHongDev/README.md

 iOS Developer

-Doing a Bachelor of Science in Computer Engineering
+B.S in Computer Engineering (Kumoh National Institute of Technology)

 Graduate in Feb 2023